Skip to main content

 $emitter = new FileEmitter($collector_uri, false, "POST", 2, 15, 100, "/tmp/snowplow");

 The buffer for the file emitter works a bit differently to the other emitters in that here it refers to the number of events needed before an events-random.log is produced for a worker.
-If you are anticipating it taking a long time to reach the buffer be aware that the worker will kill itself after 75 seconds by default (15 x 5).
-Adjust the timeout amount in the construction of the FileEmitter if the default is not suitable.
+If you are anticipating it taking a long time to reach the buffer be aware that the worker terminates itself after 75 seconds by default (15 x 5).
+Adjust the timeout amount in the construction of the FileEmitter if the default isn't suitable.

 Constructor: